Jahia/scriptlanguages-typescript/README.md

 # scriptlanguages-typescript

-A module to provide Typescript support for Jahia DX views.
+A module that provides typescript scripting language support.
+This module should mostly be considered as a proof-of-concept.
+It is not recommended to use this code in a production environment.